-The longer a game took to complete, the more value I felt I got from my purchase.
-I would take my sweet time playing Final Fantasy, talking to every side character in the hope that I’d find a side quest that would add another hour to the game.
-In Sonic I would try to complete every level without dropping one ring.
-In Grand Theft Auto I would spend hours pretending to be an ambulance driver, killing an untold number of people in my quest to get one injured person to the hospital – I was that good.
+The longer a game took to complete, the more value I felt I got from my purchase and the “better” I perceived said game to be.
+I would take my sweet time playing Final Fantasy 7, talking to every side character in the hope that I’d find a side quest that would add another hour to the game.
+In Sonic, I would try to complete every level without dropping one ring.
+In Grand Theft Auto, I would spend hours pretending to be an ambulance driver, killing an untold number of people in my quest to get one injured person to the hospital (I was that good).

-As the credits rolled after a 40-hour investment I’d look across at my video game collection and think “Oh God, I only have about 200 hours of gaming there…I’ll run out soon.”
+As the credits rolled after dedicating a week of my life to a game, I’d look across at my video game collection and think, “oh God, I only have about 100 hours of gaming time on the shelf…I’ll run out soon.”

-As I get older, a game with an extensive playtime feels more like a daunting task that I shouldn’t even attempt to play, because it’ll take me too long to complete – if I ever get to see the closing credits, that is.
+As I get older, a game with a long playtime feels more like a daunting task than something that I look forward to.
+It feels like I shouldn’t attempt to play any game with a campaign longer than 15-hours because it’ll take me too long to complete – if I ever get to see the closing credits, that is.

 Fallout 4?
 I sank about 30 hours in and barely scratched the surface.
 I defended some settlements, though.

-In theory, a game like Skyrim should be my dream game.
-I’d be playing it for six months or more before I felt like I’d completed it, but then I’d also feel like that one game robbed me of the opportunity to play 10 or more other games with shorter playtimes.
+In theory, a game like Skyrim or The Witcher 3 should be my dream game.
+With my limited game time, I could play each of those games for six months or more before I felt like I’d completed it.
+On paper that sounds like terrific value, but then I’d also feel like these overly long games have robbed me of the opportunity to play 10 or more other games with shorter play times.

-From there I convince myself that I should just play some Fifa or Rocket League, something nice and casual and before I know it, several months have passed, and the thought of re-loading that forgotten game is long gone.
+From there I convince myself that I should just play some Fifa or Rocket League, something nice and casual to unwind and before I know it, several months have passed, whatever I was playing is uninstalled and added back to the Pile of Shame.

 I tend to focus on games with a 5-15 hour game time.
 That way, I know that I should be able to complete the game within a month or so, enjoying being within that world without feeling like it’s the only universe I’m going to see for the next year.